 - Open BBC iPlayer and watch from anywhere in the world

 Why has my VPN stopped working with BBC iPlayer?

 The only thing you NEED to know regarding “iPlayer not working with a VPN” is that the BBC only blocks IP addresses.
 It doesn’t actually block VPNs.
-However, if the VPN you use doesn’t refresh its IPs once they’ve been blacklisted by the Beeb, you obviously won’t be able to watch iPlayer while using it.
+However, if the VPN you use only provides you with access to IP addresses that are blocked by the Beeb, you obviously won’t be able to watch iPlayer while using it.

 The fix for this is really simple.
 You need to use a VPN that plays Cat and Mouse with iPlayer.
-This means, when one of its IPs is blacklisted, the VPN immediately responds by closing that IP down and replaced with a fresh (undetected) IP.
+This means, if/when one of its IPs is blacklisted, the VPN immediately responds by closing that IP down and replaced with a fresh (undetected) IP – more on this below.

 *Ivacy users should use the dedicated BBC server located in the app’s Popular Websites tab.
 ExpressVPN users can watch iPlayer via any UK server.

 No. Providing you use a high-end VPN – like ExpressVPN (£5.13/month) – BBC iPlayer is unable to detect if your connection is coming via a VPN or not.

 However, BBC iPlayer collects IP address information and it actively blacklists any IP address that it suspects belongs to a VPN.
 More about this below.